 WeekdayString[Weekday.SUN.ordinal] = “Sunday”;

-Each of the keywords must be unique.
-Enum constants are implicitly static and final and cannot be changed once created.
+Each of the keywords must be unique. enum constants are implicitly static and final and cannot be changed once created.
 The basic enum type in Java does not contain any public fields or methods that change state, so the basic enum is immutable and cannot be changed.

 enum declarations define classes, collectively referred to as enum types, which implicitly extend java.lang.Enum.
 Java enum types thus have fields and methods.
 A more extensive example from the Java Joda.org date and time classes provides an illustration of the associated methods for an enum: